Colesville Road Line: Better Bus Redesign

 In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.

 In April 2023, WMATA launched its Draft Visionary Network.
 As part of the drafts, WMATA proposed to combine the Z6, Z7, and Z8 into one singular route between Silver Spring station and Laurel station on the MARC Camden Line.
 The route was named Route MD242 and would operate via Colesville Road, Columbia Pike, Old Columbia Pike, Briggs Chaney Road, Robey Road, Ballinger Drive, Wexhall Drive, Greencastle Park & Ride, Greencastle Road, Old Columbia Pike, Burtonsville Park & Ride, Sandy Springs Road, Sweitzer Lane, Konterra Drive, Contee Road, Laurel Bowie Road, South Laurel Park & Ride, Cherry Lane, 4th Street, and Gorman Avenue.

 Service in White Oak along Lockwood Drive and Stewart Lane would be operated by the Ride On Flash BRT Orange Line, and the proposed Route MD346, which would operate between the Food and Drug Administration Headquarters and South Laurel Park & Ride.
 Service between Tech Road Park & Ride and Castle Boulevard via Industrial Parkway, Broadbirch Drive, Calverton Boulevard, Galway Drive, Fairland Road, Briggs Chaney Road, and Briggs Chaney Park & Ride would be discontinued under WMATA's proposal.

+Additionally, all Route Z2 service would be eliminated.
+The Z2 segment along New Hampshire Avenue via the intersection of Columbia Pike & New Hampshire Avenue and the intersection of New Hampshire Avenue & Randolph Road would be covered by Route MD 144 (later got renamed to routes M6X and M42).
+All service between the intersection of New Hampshire Avenue & Randolph Road and MedStar Montgomery Medical Center via New Hampshire Avenue, and Norwood and Olney Sandy Spring roads, plus service to Ashton would be eliminated.

 During WMATA's Revised Draft Visionary Network, WMATA renamed the proposed Route MD242 to Route M52 and modified the proposal to serve Castle Boulevard and the Briggs Chaney Park & Ride.
 The proposed M52 would also serve White Oak via Lockwood Drive and Stewart Lane, and the Z6 routing between Tech Road Park & Ride and Castle Boulevard.
 Also, service in Laurel was modified with Route M52 terminating at South Laurel Park & Ride, with service to Laurel station being shelved.
 The route would also be modified in Laurel with the route operating via Van Dusen Road, Cherry Lane, 4th Street, 5th Street (to Silver Spring), Talbott Avenue, Gorman Avenue (to Laurel), and Laurel Bowie Road to South Laurel Park & Ride.
 All trips were to operate between Silver Spring and Laurel daily, with new weekend service to Burtonsville.